saiyaman28/WebApp-ECommerce-delFonso/README.md

 Type this in text area: CREATE DATABASE ecommerce
 9. Go to import.
 10. Click choose file and select the “DATABASE.sql” located in the repository folder and import.
-11. Proceed to new tab and type this in address bar.
+11. Proceed to new tab and type this in address bar. <br />
     Link: http://localhost/PE/templates/pages/index.php
 13. You can now use the website.